INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 If you don't specify multipleValues, only the first value will be used.
 The reason you explicitly have to specify it is that this is relatively rare and could slow down the indexing process if automatically applied to all annotations.

 This also works for tabular formats like csv, tsv or sketch-wpl.
 You can specify a regular expression to use for splitting a column value into multiple values.
-The default is simply a semicolon (;).
+The default is a semicolon (;).
 You can change it as follows:

     fileType: tabular
     fileTypeOptions: